ThePython10110/ExchangeClone/README.md

         * Charge level is now shown by the wear/durability bar
         * Charge level now affects tool speed
         * Speeds match ProjectE
+        * Several changes to tool abilities (*mostly* making them closer to the ProjectE versions)
         * Got rid of `exchangeclone.node_radius_action` function (it was pretty much over-refactoring and made things so much more complicated)
-        * Several changes to tool abilities (*mostly* making them closer to the ProjectE versions)
     * Removed the deprecated PESA.
+    * Replaced Exchange Orbs with Klein Stars and Magnum Stars
+        * Since Klein Star Omegas have the same capacity as the old Exchange Orbs, they now replace them (meaning players don't lose anything).
+        * Klein Star Ein->Zwei->Drei->Vier->Sphere->Omega, then the same order for Magnum Stars.
 * Bugfixes
     * The Philosopher's Stone no longer fails to transmute logs and leaves in Mineclonia.